seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Articles/Modern-Client-Server-Architecture.md

 Notice what is missing:

-❌ API endpoint
+❌ API routes
-❌ fetch()
+❌ fetch calls
-❌ useEffect()
+❌ useEffect
 ❌ loading state management

-The query executes directly on the server.
+The database query executes directly on the server.

 ---